Edible Mushrooms

 King Bolete, Vancouver Island, BC, Photo By Bud Logan

-The King Bolete Mushroom is one of the most sought-after mushrooms worldwide, no mushroom is more satisfying.
-The king can have a yellow, red to brown cap atop a thick white or brown stalk, and grows individually or in small clumps on the ground in coniferous forests.
+The King Bolete Mushroom is one of the most sought-after mushrooms worldwide; no mushroom is more satisfying.
+The king can have a yellow, red, or brown cap atop a thick white or brown stalk, and grows individually or in small clumps on the ground in coniferous forests.
 They can be found in all parts of the Pacific Northwest.
 They are very delicious.

-You are not just getting a hearty meal though, king bolete mushrooms are immunostimulating and contain lots of vitamin B, thereby can help to maintain a balanced nervous system.
+You are not just getting a hearty meal, though; king bolete mushrooms are immunostimulating and contain lots of vitamin B, which can help to maintain a balanced nervous system.

 King Bolete, Vancouver Island, BC, Photo By Bud Logan

-You will have a hard time finding them in the Pacific Northwest without maggots in them unless the mushroom is really young and small, they’re the best-tasting ones anyways.
-The BC Coastal Region has lots of them, you can find them growing from sea level right up to 1000 meters.
+You will have a hard time finding them in the Pacific Northwest without maggots in them unless the mushroom is really young and small; they’re the best-tasting ones anyway.
+The BC Coastal Region has lots of them; you can find them growing from sea level right up to 1000 meters.
 The little Edible Mushrooms can be difficult to find because they barely poke their caps above the soil surface.

 This elusiveness is further enhanced by the fact that sometimes they do not even push above the needles that have accumulated on the floor of the forest.
 Experienced shoomers look for small humps in the litter that indicate these choice mushrooms are hiding underneath.
 But the mere presence of these mushhumpss does not mean King Boletus is underneath.
-There are many kinds of mushrooms that do this.
+Many kinds of mushrooms do this.
 The pine mushroom, also known as the Matsutake mushroom, is another very choice mushroom.

-As with any mushroom, you must be absolutely sure what you’re harvesting, never eat a mushroom unless you can identify it with no mistakes because making a mistake when harvesting Edible Mushrooms could kill you.
-The King Bolete Mushroom (Boletus edulis) is fairly easy to identify, once you get the hang of it, although it has many variations in colour and size, and shape.
-The stem of these Edible Mushrooms will have a pattern on them that looks like the skin patterns on a giraffe.
+As with any mushroom, you must be sure what you’re harvesting.
+Never eat a mushroom unless you can identify it with no mistakes, because making a mistake when harvesting Edible Mushrooms could kill you.
+The King Bolete Mushroom (Boletus edulis) is fairly easy to identify, once you get the hang of it, although it has many variations in colour, size, and shape.
+The stems of these Edible Mushrooms will have a pattern on them that looks like the skin patterns on a giraffe.

 Chicken Of The Woods, Edible Mushrooms, Vancouver Island, BC, photo by Bud Logan